derfenix/stats_collector/README.md

 # Statistic collector

-Collector stores incoming data within in-memory cache and flushed it into database every `$SYNC_INTERVAL` seconds (by default — each 15 seconds).
+Collector stores incoming data within in-memory cache and flushes it into database every `$SYNC_INTERVAL` seconds (by default — each 15 seconds).

 Accepts only one message format: